 Before Arriving for Your Procedure

-You should not eat or drink anything for eight hours before your exam start time, unless instructed to do so by your physician.
+You should not eat or drink anything for three hours before your exam start time, unless instructed to do so by your physician.
 Please take any medications as usual.

-You will be asked to arrive early (90 minutes) for your procedure to allow time to drink a barium liquid.
+You will be asked to arrive early (90 minutes) for your procedure to allow time to drink three bottles of a liquid.

 We want to make any time you have to wait as pleasant as possible.
 Please consider bringing your favorite magazine, book or music player to help you pass any time you may have to wait.